Afghan Civil War (1989–1992): Prelude

 Analysts disagree as to whether Pakistan's Prime Minister Benazir Bhutto was totally kept in the dark about the ISI's plan to overthrow the Afghan government or was one of the instigators of this attack.
-One analyst stated that also United States Ambassador to Pakistan Robert B. Oakley was exhortating this mujahideen attack.
+One analyst stated that also U.S. Ambassador to Pakistan Robert B. Oakley was exhortating this mujahideen attack.
 The Americans reportedly were motivated by their wish to humiliate the Marxists and send them out of Afghanistan "clinging to their helicopters", and thus avenge the fall of South Vietnam; Pakistan wished to establish a friendly government in Kabul that would not back Baluch and Pashtun separatists in western Pakistan.
-The plan was for Masoud's forces to close the Salang pass paralyzing the Afghan government's supply lines.
-The plan was to establish an interim government in Jalalabad which would be recognized by western nations as the legitimate government of Afghanistan.
+The plan was for Jamiat forces to close the Salang Pass paralyzing the Afghan government's supply lines.
+An interim government, recognized by western nations as the legitimate government of Afghanistan, was to be established in Jalalabad.

-Battle begins
+Battle

-Involved in the operation were forces of Hekmatyar's Hezb-e Islami Gulbuddin, Abdul Rasul Sayyaf's Ittehad-e Islami and Arab fighters, totalling 10,000 men.
+Involved in the operation were forces of Hezb-e Islami Gulbuddin, Ittehad-e Islami, and Arab fighters, totalling 10,000 men.
 The attack began on 5 March 1989, and went well at first for the mujahideen, who captured the Jalalabad airfield before being counterattacked.
-When government troops started to surrender, the attacking forces were soon blocked by the main Afghan army positions held by the 11th Division, that were protected by bunkers, barbed wire and minefields.
+When government troops started to surrender, the attacking forces were soon blocked by the main Afghan Army positions held by the 11th Division, that were protected by bunkers, barbed wire, and minefields.
 The government troops could count on intensive air support, as the Afghan air force flew 20 sorties a day over the battlefield.
 An-12 transport aircraft, modified to carry bombs, flew at high altitude out of range of the Stinger missiles used by the mujahideen; cluster bombs were used intensively.
 Three Scud firing batteries, deployed around Kabul, the 99th Missile Brigade fired more than 400 missiles in support of the Jalalabad garrison.
 Despite their imprecision, these weapons had a severe effect on the morale of the mujahedeen, who could do nothing to prevent them.
-The Battle of Jalalabad is considered to be the most concentrated ballistic missile campaign since the V2 Attacks on London in the Second World War.
+The Battle of Jalalabad is considered to be the most concentrated ballistic missile campaign since the V2 Attacks on London in World War II.

 By the middle of May, they had made no headway against the defences of Jalalabad, and were running low on ammunition.
 In July, they were unable to prevent the Afghan Army from recapturing the army base Samarkhel, Jalalabad was still firmly in the hands of Najibullah's government.
 The mujahideen suffered an estimated 3,000 casualties during this battle, 300 of which were Arab fighters.
 An estimated 12,000–15,000 civilians were killed, while 10,000 had fled the fighting.
 The Afghan Army suffered around 1,500 casualties during the battle.